 Part VII of the Housing Act 1996 outlines the legal responsibilities of a District or Borough Council in terms of assisting people who approach the housing authority as homeless.

-16 and 17 year old homeless applicants have a priority need for accommodation, except those who are:-
+Homeless applicants who are 16 and 17 years old have a priority need for accommodation, except those who are:-

 - A relevant child

 - A child in need who is owed a duty under section 20 of the Children Act 1989.

 “The primary responsibility for a child in need who requires accommodation, including a 16 and 17 year old who is homeless lies with the relevant children’s services authority.
 The Children Act 1989 (section 20) places a duty on children’s services authorities to accommodate a child in need, and in almost all circumstances a homeless 16 or 17 year old would be a child in need.

 However, there remain circumstances when the housing authority will have duties towards a homeless 16 and 17 year olds, including when the young person, having been fully informed of the implications, and being judged to have capacity to make that decision, declines to become looked after under the Children Act and instead applies for assistance under homelessness legislation.”